 The PEI Potters Studio is a co-operative pottery studio for both new and experienced potters.
-We offer 10-week pottery classes for beginner and advanced potters that normally start in Sept, Jan and then either Mar or Apr.
+We offer 10-week pottery classes for beginner and advanced potters three times a year that normally start in January, either March or April and then September.
 Our studio is open to our members whenever classes are not taking place.
-Membership can be purchased monthly or annually.

 POTTERY IN THE PARK P.E.I Potters Studio at Victoria Park (small white house next to tennis courts)